joshuauyi/formidate/README.md

 group.bind(form);
 ```

+> **Note:** validation would be triggered with all the current values in the form as soon as it is bound to the validator.

 A check can also be added on submit of the form, in case the user tends to bypass validation.
 Conventionally, all errors should show up after submitting the form, this can be done by calling the `validator.touchAll()` function in the onsubmit handler.
 This forces all controls to be touched.